I tried it. The Unicorn Frappuccino.

-But below the surface, it’s also a customer experience that is carefully crafted to make people think critically about their social media habits and expectations.
+But below the surface, it’s also a customer experience that can make people think critically about their social media habits and expectations.

 For years, we’ve all been complaining about how inauthentic social media is: how people’s lives seem so perfect on Facebook, and how difficult it is to feel like you don’t measure up to other people’s perfectly-curated social media lives.